CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```IAIJUTSU``` Sword can slash at an enemy as it's drawn if cutting skill is above 7 and a roll is passed
 - ```SHEATH_KNIFE``` Item can be sheathed in a knife sheath
 - ```QUIVER_n``` Item can hold n arrows (will parse number as integer)
+- ```ALWAYS_TWOHAND``` Item is always wielded with two hands.
+Without this, the items volume and weight are used to calculate this.

 ## Guns